prosociallab/prosociallab.github.io/README.md

 # Prosocial Lab Website
-This is a website for Prosical Lab at the University of Washington
+This repository contains the codebase of Prosocial Lab website

 ## Adding contents

-> Note: Be careful to indent while adding your contents into `.yml` file properly
+> Note: Be careful to indent properly while adding your contents into `.yml` file

 ### Adding a member
 1. Save you photo (200px*200px .jpg file recommended) in `/assets/images/people/`